SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/AboutTheLanguageReference.rst

 The Swift language is relatively small, because many common types, functions, and operators that appear virtually everywhere in Swift code are actually defined in the Swift standard library.
-Although these types, functions, and operators are not part of the Swift language itself, they are used extensively in the discussions and code examples in this part of the book.
+Although these types, functions, and operators aren't part of the Swift language itself, they are used extensively in the discussions and code examples in this part of the book.